Ciriak/Steam-Scanner/README.md

 yarn run build
 ```

-**note :** Yarn doesn't show detailled error message, use the vanilla command (ex: electron-builder") to display the full error if the build fail
+**note :** Yarn doesn't show detailled error messages, use the vanilla command (ex: electron-builder") to display the full error if the build fail

 ## Available launch parameters